Christini-Lab/cell-models/README.md

 This Python project is written in [Python Packaging format](https://packaging.python.org/tutorials/packaging-projects/).
 If you want to play around with the models quickly, you can `cd` into `cell-models/` and edit the `main.py` file.

-If you want to install these models locally, you can simply run `python3 setup.py`.
+If you want to install these models locally, you can run `python3 setup.py` from the project root.
 This will make the files in `cell-models/` globally available.

 ### Tutorial